audibleblink/nx/readme.md

 ### Built-in Plugins

-- **auto**: TTY upgrade script (equivalent to deprecated `--auto` flag)
+- **auto**: TTY upgrade script

 ## Protocol Multiplexing

 nx can serve files over HTTP on the same port as shell connections.
-This allows you to host exploit files and catch shells on a single port, avoiding firewall restrictions.
+This allows you to host files and catch shells on a single port.

 ### HTTP File Serving